DHTMLX/gantt-docs/data/desktop/working_time.md

 	{name: "duration", label:"Duration", resize: true, align: "center",
         template: function(task) {
 		    return formatter.format(task.duration);
-	}, editor: durationEditor, width: 100},
+	}, editor: durationEditor, width: 100}, /*!*/
 	{name: "add", width: 44}
 ];
 ~~~

-{{note If you already have Gantt with the duration of tasks stored in minutes, hours or any other unit, you also can use the **Duration Formatter** module to present the durations in decimal format. }}
+{{note If you already have Gantt with the duration of tasks stored in minutes, hours or any other unit, you also can use the [Duration Formatter](desktop/formatters_ext.md) module to present the durations in decimal format. }}

 ##Global Settings